arkhanks/data_analytics_proj_3/README.md

   - **app.py/**: Main Flask app file that initializes the app and handles routing.
   - **dataset_analysis_visualizations.ipynb/**:Jupyter notebook used for cleaning the datasets, performing exploratory data analysis (EDA), and generating visualizations to uncover insights related to electric vehicles and charging infrastructure.

-## Datasets Used

 This project leverages the following datasets to analyze and visualize electric vehicle adoption trends and charging stations:

-1. **Global EV Outlook Report**: This dataset includes global statistics on electric vehicle adoption, trends, and policies.
+- [Global EV Outlook Report (IEA)](https://www.iea.org/data-and-statistics/data-product/global-ev-outlook-2024#global-ev-data): This dataset includes global statistics on electric vehicle adoption, trends, and policies.
 It provides insights into how the market is evolving in different regions.

-2. **OpenEVSE Charging Station Data**: This dataset contains information on electric vehicle charging stations in the USA, including their locations and availability.
+- [OpenEVSE Charging Station Data (AFDC)](https://afdc.energy.gov/data): This dataset contains information on electric vehicle charging stations in the USA, including their locations and availability.

 Both datasets are integral to the project's goal of exploring regional adoption trends and the impact of charging infrastructure.
 ## Methodology